 and we will send back to you the corresponding Serial Number.
-Each [Activation Code, Serial Number] pair is unique by operating system.
+Each [Activation Code, Serial Number] pair is unique for each operating system.
 Once the software is unlocked the "Help / About Software" window indicates details of the current running version.
-The full set of parameters is only available in the Research confidential version (for Research Program members).
+The full set of parameters is only available in the Research confidential version (for Research Program members, see our website for more details).